etorres-revature/Web_Speech/README.md

 #### :speech_balloon: Web Speech API :speech_balloon:

 **Web Speech API** enables you to incorporate voice data into web apps.
-It has two parts: SpeechSynthesis (Text-to-Speech) and SpeechRecognition (Asynchronouse Speech Recognition).
-Speedch Reognition provides ability to recognize voice context frm an audio input and Speech Synthesis allows programs to read out their text content.
+It has two parts: SpeechSynthesis (Text-to-Speech) and SpeechRecognition (Asynchronous Speech Recognition).
+Speech Recognition provides ability to recognize voice context frm an audio input and Speech Synthesis allows programs to read out their text content.

 Follow this linke for more information about the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API)